Metro Bank child account review

 Metro Bank is a relatively new bank that has pledged to put customers’ needs at the core of its model.
 Unlike other challenger banks, it has a strong focus on in-branch services, which can potentially make it a good option for a family that values good old customer service over a digital-first approach.

-Metro Bank’s range of accounts for children and teens isn’t very broad, but it does the job quite efficiently.
-Here we look at account types, features and fees as well as the pros and cons of opening a child account with Metro Bank.
+Metro Bank’s range of accounts for children and teens isn’t very broad, but we take a look at the account types on offer, the features and fees, as well as the pros and cons of opening a child account with Metro Bank.

 What types of child accounts does Metro Bank offer?